drobban/drobban/README.md

 ### Hi

 I spend most of my time creating software in the northern parts of Sweden.
-My repositories are filled with experiments, where I try out new programming languages, solve interesting challenges, and build tools for the local dog club.
+My repositories are a playground of experiments where I explore new programming languages, tackle intriguing challenges, and build tools—including ones for the local dog club.

+For nearly a decade, I have run my own business focused on software development.
+As of November 2024, I am transitioning to a new role in the finance sector, while continuing my business as a side pursuit.

 ## Alchemy4Elixir